Capellini Pomodoro

 The Spruce Eats / Diana Chistruga

-3. Add tomatoes, salt, and pepper to taste and heat through, stirring constantly, for about 2 to 3 minutes.
+3. Add 2 (14.5-ounce) cans diced tomatoes, salt to taste, and freshly ground black pepper to taste and heat through, stirring constantly, for about 2 to 3 minutes.
 Remove from the heat.

 Chunky thick tomato sauce being stirred in the frying pan on a burner